RolandoMagico/TortoiseSVN_Build/README.md

 # TortoiseSVN_Build
-Automated build of Tortoise SVN including Subversion and its JavaHL libraries
+Scripts for automated build of Tortoise SVN including Subversion and its JavaHL libraries

+The following Tortoise SVN versions are supported:
+- 1.11.0

 This project includes the following tools:
 - wget from http://gnuwin32.sourceforge.net/packages/wget.htm